isc-projects/stork/CONTRIBUTING.md

 ISC uses [gitlab](https://gitlab.isc.org) to manage its source code.
-While we also maintain presence on [github](https://github.com/isc-projects/stork), the process of syncing gitlab to github is mostly automated and Kea devs rarely look at github.
+While we also maintain presence on [github](https://github.com/isc-projects/stork), the process of syncing gitlab to github is mostly automated and Stork devs rarely look at github.

 ISC's gitlab has been a target for spammers in the past, so it is now set up defensively.
 In particular, new users can't fork the code on their own and it requires someone from ISC to manually